 CC 0001 Seminar (0-1).
 Special lectures and discussion of matters related to the C3 program.

 CC 0810 Thesis Research (0-0).
+Every student conducting thesis research will enroll in this course.

 SO 0810 Thesis Research (0-0).
+Every student conducting thesis research will enroll in this course.